Overview - 2019/2020

 6. Provide safe environments for interpretive and outdoor activity by using current and relevant risk management concepts and strategies.

-7. Complete all work in compliance with the appropriate legislative and regulatory requirements of the eco-tourism and adventure-tourism industries.
+7. Complete all work in compliance with the appropriate ethical, legislative and regulatory requirements of the eco-tourism and adventure-tourism industries.